 Nottinghamshire County Council is part of a two-tier authority based in the East Midlands region of England in the UK, encompassing seven district and borough councils with 800,000+ citizens.
-The Council provides many local government services including public health, social services, schools, trading standards and licensing, highways, refuse etc. Human resources, procurement and contract management play a key role in our work to ensure our corporate activities and supply chains are free from modern slavery and human trafficking.
+The Council provides many local government services including public health, social services, schools, trading standards and licensing, highways, refuse etc. Human resources, procurement and contract management play a key role in our work to the commitment to seek assurance that our corporate activities and supply chains are free from modern slavery and human trafficking.